-Mr. Lutz recently was named a Rising Star by Law360 in the Securities category—a distinction awarded to five attorneys nationwide under the age of 40.
-In November 2015, he was named “Litigator of the Week” by AmLaw Litigation Daily (an American Lawyer publication) for his work in securing a rare preliminary injunction that prevented a hostile takeover attempt of a specialty pharmaceutical company in California.
+Mr. Lutz was twice named a Rising Star by Law360 in the Securities category—a distinction awarded annually to five attorneys nationwide under the age of 40.
+He also was recently named “Litigator of the Week” by AmLaw Litigation Daily (an American Lawyer publication) for his lead role in winning a rare preliminary injunction that prevented a hostile takeover attempt of a specialty pharmaceutical company in California.

 Mr. Lutz received his Juris Doctor from Harvard Law School.
 He received his Bachelor of Arts in History and Political Science from the University of Michigan, where he was a member of Phi Beta Kappa.

 - Eminence Capital: Represented Eminence in litigation and proxy contest commenced in connection with the combination of The Men’s Wearhouse and Jos.
 A. Bank.

-- Major Underwriters: Won rare defeat of class certification in securities class action case arising out of IPO of energy company.
+- Major Underwriters: Won rare defeat of class certification in securities class action arising out of IPO of energy company.

-- Textron Inc.: Represented Textron and certain of its subsidiaries, officers and directors in a high-stakes, multibillion-dollar shareholder class and derivative action concerning alleged misstatements and breaches of fiduciary duties.
+- Textron Inc.: Represented company and its directors in a multibillion-dollar shareholder class and derivative lawsuits concerning alleged misstatements and breaches of fiduciary duties.
 Won complete dismissal of all claims at the pleadings phase, and the dismissal of the securities case was affirmed by the U.S. Court of Appeals for the First Circuit.